deleeuwblue/deleeuwblog/_posts/2023-1-5-Deploying-IBM-Watson-NLP-to-Kubernetes.md

   - registry: watson
     image: watson-nlp_classification_ensemble-workflow_lang_en_tone-stock:1.0.6
 ```
+{: file='values.yaml'}

 Explanation of the values.yaml:

+componentName
-- "componentName" - The Deployment and Services will be named using a combination of the Helm release, and this property.
+: The Deployment and Services will be named using a combination of the Helm release, and this property.

+serviceType
-- "serviceType" - The type of Kubernetes Service used to expose the watson-runtime container.
+: The type of Kubernetes Service used to expose the watson-runtime container.
 Valid values are according to the Kuberenetes specification.

+registries
-- "registries" - A list of all registries assosiated with the Deployment.
+: A list of all registries assosiated with the Deployment.
 At a minimum, there will be a registry from which to pull the watson-runtime container and IBM provided pretrained models.
 Additionally, there could be a separate registry containing custom models.

+imagePullSecrets
-- "imagePullSecrets" - A list of pull secret names that the Deployment will reference.
+: A list of pull secret names that the Deployment will reference.
 At a minimum, the pull secret for the IBM entitled registry/Artifactory should be provided.
 Additional pull secrets can be specified if there is a separate registry for custom models.

+runtime
-- "runtime" - Specifies which of the defined registries should be used to pull the watson-runtime container, and its image name/tag.
+: Specifies which of the defined registries should be used to pull the watson-runtime container, and its image name/tag.

+models
-- "models" - A list of models to include in the Deployment, each specifies which of the defined registries should be used and the image names/tags.
+: A list of models to include in the Deployment, each specifies which of the defined registries should be used and the image names/tags.

 Run the following commands to deploy the helm chart: